 Part 3: THE MEETING

 Tribal Territories, Pakistan: A meeting of bin Laden's inner circle occurs while someone records it.
-Jessica is ecstatic, telling Maya that the Jords have a mole.
+Jessica is ecstatic, telling Maya that the Jordanians have a mole.
 She shows Maya the video of the meeting and explains that a Jordanian doctor has made it into the inner circle.
-Bradley doesn't buy it but the Jords claimed that money and patriotic duty would be enough to sway him from Bin Laden and the jihad.
-Maya points out that the guy is full of shit they just have to meet him face-to-face.
+Bradley doesn't buy it but the Jords claimed that money and patriotic duty would be enough to sway him from bin Laden and the jihad.
+Maya points out that the guy is likely lying & they just have to meet him face-to-face.
 She helps Jessica convince Bradley to approve the operation.